alanshortis/short.is/_posts/2019-01-07-webpack-and-babel-for-react-from-scratch.md

 <h3 id="dev">Development Server</h3>

 We've yet to see anything in a browser yet.
-In order to do that, and to have a smooth environment for development, we're going to configure Webpack to use [Webpack Dev Server](https://webpack.js.org/configuration/dev-server/) and [Browsersync](https://www.browsersync.io/) together.
+In order to do that we're going to configure Webpack to use [Webpack Dev Server](https://webpack.js.org/configuration/dev-server/) and [Browsersync](https://www.browsersync.io/) together.

-The Webpack Dev Server is very quick and easy to set up, and provides excellent features such as [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/).
+The Webpack Dev Server is very quick and easy to set up and provides excellent features such as [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/).
 Browsersync allows you to use multiple browsers and devices at the same time, with scrolling and clicking synced everywhere.

 Install the Webpack Development Server and Browsersync: `$ npm i --save-dev webpack-dev-server browser-sync browser-sync-webpack-plugin`, and add the configuration to `webpack.config.js`.

+We're also adding `devtool` and `devserver` properties which:

+* `devtool` ensures that sourcemaps are created and available when debugging in the browser.
+* `devserver` ensures that any 404 errors fallback to `index.html`, which is essential if using something like React Router for client side routing.

 {% highlight javascript %}const HtmlWebPackPlugin = require("html-webpack-plugin");
 const BrowserSyncPlugin = require('browser-sync-webpack-plugin');